Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/web-scripts.md

 ```

 Here we first check if we got a search keyword passed in, if we don't we will exclude the FTS from the query.
 We then
-do the Lucene search on the ACME Document type and keyword using the Alfresco Content Services-specific `search`
+do the Lucene search on the ACME Document type and keyword using the Content Services-specific `search`
 root object.
 If we get any nodes back we create an array of information objects that we add to the `model` to be sent
 to the template.
 If the query did not match any nodes we use the special `status` root object to send back a HTTP 404
 not found message.